-The following table provides the liabilities carried at fair value measured on a recurring basis as of March 31, 2014:
+The following table provides the liabilities carried at fair value measured on a recurring basis as of June 30, 2014:

-Fair Value Measurements at March 31, 2014
+Fai r Value Measure ments at June 30, 2014

-Quoted Significant
+Total Quoted Significant

-Total prices in other Significant
+Carrying Prices in other Significant

-Carrying active observable unobservable
+Value at active observable Unobservable

-Value at markets inputs inputs
+June 30, markets inputs (Level inputs

-March 31, 2014 (Level 1) (Level 2) (Level 3)
+2014 (Level 1) 2) (Level 3)

-Derivative liabilities \$ - \$ - \$ \$
+\$ - \$ - \$ - \$ -

 The carrying amounts of cash, inventory, prepaid expenses, accounts payable and accrued liabilities approximate their fair value due to their short maturities.
-The Company's other financial instruments include its convertible notes payable obligations.
-The carrying value of these instruments approximate fair value, as they bear terms and conditions comparable to market, for obligations with similar terms and maturities.
+The Company's other financial instruments included its convertible notes payable obligations.
+The carrying value of these instruments approximated fair value, as they bear terms and conditions comparable to market for obligations with similar terms and maturities.
 The Company measures the fair value of financial assets and liabilities based on the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 The Company maximizes the use of observable inputs and minimizes the use of unobservable inputs when measuring fair value.